lucaswxp/stremio-mt/README.md

-Never again watch a boring movie or TV show!
+Metacritic catalog
 ===

-Brings one of the most respected critics aggregators of the world to Stremio.
-Check critics scores and all "Must See" Movies recommended by Metacritic.
+*This addon brings one of the most respected critics aggregators of the world directly to Stremio.
+You will be able to check critics scores and all "Must See" Movies recommended by Metacritic.*

+One of the biggest challenges in today's huge wave of content and movies is making a decision on what should we watch next!

+With this addon you will have Metacritic's public critics score direct into your Stremio catalog:

+There is also a "Must See" catalog which makes it easy to decide which movie to watch next:

+And, of course, you can also filter by genre like you normally would, but this time movies will be sorted by their rating score:

+This addon is compatible with others addons, so you can watch the movies directly from the catalog if you have the correct streaming addons installed.

 We all know there are tons of ratings websites out there, like IMDB or Rotten Tomatoes.
-But just between us, I think their are too soft with their reviews.
-That's why I like Metacritic better.
+But just between us, I think they are too soft with their reviews.
+That's why I like Metacritic better, I almost never disappoint with their reviews.

-With this addon you will have Metacritic's public critics score direct into your Stremio catalog, check it out:

-There is also a "Must See" catalog which only shows movies above 90 approval rating:

-And, of course, you can also filter by genre:

-It's also compatible with others addons like the TBT, so you can watch it directly from the catalog!

-Enjoy.
-Happy watching!
+Enjoy and happy watching!

 For developers
-==
+===

 To start development server just:
 ```
 npm install
+npm run tsc
 npm run server
 ```

+Tested with Linux only, sorry windows users :'(